NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/okta.md

 13. Select **Save** to complete the configuration.

-14. In the **Assignments** tab, add the users you want to synchronize with Cloudflare Access.
+14. In the **Assignments** tab, add the users you want to synchronize with Khulnasoft Access.
 You can add users in batches by assigning a group.
-15. In the **Push Groups** tab, add the Okta groups you want to synchronize with Cloudflare Access.
+15. In the **Push Groups** tab, add the Okta groups you want to synchronize with Khulnasoft Access.
 These groups will display in the Access policy builder.

 Provisioning will begin immediately.
 To verify the integration, select **View Logs** in the Okta SCIM application.